ismail9k/ismail9k.com/content/blog/tailwind-css-an-unpopular-opinion-on-why-it-s-not-my-cup-of-tea.md

 ## Maintainability

-First and foremost, my concerns about Tailwind CSS are related to maintainability.
+First, my concerns about Tailwind CSS are related to maintainability.
 Tailwind encourages the use of utility classes directly in your markup, which can lead to an incredibly cluttered HTML structure.
 Although utility classes can be very powerful, they can create a spaghetti-like effect when used extensively.
 This can create significant readability and maintainability issues, especially with more extensive projects.

 Essentially, this approach makes your markup include the presentation layer again, resulting in a messy and unstructured codebase.
 This means you have redundant CSS that you never want to change, and you have to endlessly tweak the markup to get things looking right.
 You may be building a library of components, but it will just result in endlessly repeated markup.